Cooperative encoding for secrecy in interference channels: Security for the Gaussian Interference Channel

 Using this notation, one can easily see that the region $\Rc^{\textrm{GIC-E}}$ in Corollary~\ref{thm:RG} reduces to the following achievable secrecy rate region for the Gaussian Multiple Access Channel with an Eavesdropper (GMAC-E).

 where the expressions in the region $\Rc(p)$ are calculated for the channel given by $p(y_1,y_e|x_1,x_2)\delta(y_2-y_1)$.

-The region $\Rc^{\textrm{GMAC-E}}$ generalizes the one obtained in~\cite{Tekin:The08} for the two user case \footnote{It is important to note that we have used the binning codebook construction here, whereas in~\cite{Tekin:The08} the authors claimed that the same region is achievable with the superposition coding approach.}.
+The region $\Rc^{\textrm{GMAC-E}}$ generalizes the one obtained in~\cite{Tekin:The08} for the two user case.
 The underlying reason is that, in the achievable scheme of~\cite{Tekin:The08}, the users are either transmitting their codewords or jamming the channel whereas, in our approach, the users can transmit their codewords and jam the channel simultaneously.
-In addition, our cooperative TDMA approach generalizes the one proposed in~\cite{Tekin:The08}, as we allow the two users to cooperate in the design of binning codebooks and channel prefixing during the time slots dedicated to either one.
+In addition, our cooperative TDMA approach generalizes the one proposed in~\cite{Tekin:The08}, as we allow the two users to cooperate in the design of randomized codebooks and channel prefixing during the time slots dedicated to either one.